carlospramalheira/covid19/README.md

 * <b>John Hopkins University Repository</b> (daily reports): _confirmed cases and deaths by country (region level data available for some countries) and day of report_.

 ### Variable description

+In portuguese datasets the report date refers to data from the previous day.
+For example, the report from 07/04 has 06/04 data.

 Raw variables available in daily reports:
 ```